-Annuity providers such as insurers and pension funds are exposed to increased longevity risk.
-This later can be broken down into two types of risks: the unsystematic and systematic longevity risks.
-The unsystematic longevity risk refers to a possible adverse development of the policyholders longevity.
-According to the law of large numbers, the unsystematic longevity risk can be eliminated by increasing the portfolio size.
-As for the systematic longevity risk, which refers to the risk associated with the overall mortality improvement across the whole population, it cannot be diversified by increasing the portfolio size, but can be mitigated by entering longevity-linked securities such as survivor bonds, q-forwards, S-forwards, or S-swaps (Blake and Burrows [5], Dowd et al. [14], Barrieu and Veraart [2], Levantesi and Menzietti [21], and Zeddouk and Devolder [35]).
-Some of these financial instruments have been traded over-the-counter (OTC), but because of the pricing difficulties, and the fact that these products only allow for a partial hedging of the systematic longevity risk (leaving a residual amount of risk known as basis risk), they are still not widely traded in the financial market.
-The payoffs of these financial instruments are determined by longevity indices based on one or more reference populations (for instance the national population).
-Therefore, the longevity experience of the annuity provider's population may not coincide with the reference populations, (see for example Li and Hardy [22] and Coughlan et al. [11]).
+Annuity providers, such as insurers and pension funds, are exposed to increased longevity risk.
+This risk can be broken down into two types of risks: unsystematic and systematic.
+Unsystematic longevity risk refers to a possible adverse development of the policyholder's longevity.
+According to the law of large numbers, unsystematic longevity risk can be eliminated by increasing the portfolio size.
+In contrast, systematic longevity risk refers to the risk associated with the overall mortality improvement across the whole population.
+This risk cannot be diversified by increasing the portfolio size but can be mitigated by entering longevity-linked securities, such as survivor bonds, q-forwards, S-forwards, or S-swaps (Blake et al. [5], Dowd et al. [14], Barrieu and Veraart [2], Levantesi and Menzietti [20], and Zeddouk and Devolder [34]).
+Some of these financial instruments have been traded over-the-counter (OTC), but because of pricing difficulties and the fact that these products only allow for partial hedging of the systematic longevity risk (leaving a residual amount of risk, known as basis risk), they are not widely traded in the financial market.
+The payoffs of these financial instruments are determined by longevity indices based on one or more reference populations (e.g., the national population).
+Therefore, the longevity experience of the annuity provider's population may not coincide with the reference population (see for example Li and Hardy [21] and Coughlan et al. [11]).

-The importance of the basis risk induced by the mismatch between the reference population and the insurer's population depends on different factors, such as demographic differences (e.g., age profile, sex, socioeconomic status), the volatility of the portfolio to be hedged in comparison with the reference population, and the difference between the payoff structures of the hedging tool and the insurer's portfolio (Li et al. [23]).
+The importance of the basis risk induced by the mismatch between the reference population and the insurer's population depends on different factors, such as demographic differences (e.g., age profile, sex, socio-economic status), the volatility of the portfolio to be hedged in comparison with the reference population, and the difference between the payoff structures of the hedging tool and the insurer's portfolio (Li et al. [22]).

 Many authors have focused on the evaluation of the basis risk.
-For instance, De Rosa et al. [8] provided a model for assessing the longevity basis risk and explored its effect on the hedging strategies of pension funds and annuity providers.
-Haberman et al. [16] and Villegas et al. [31] proposed a two-population mortality projection model for assessing demographic basis risk.
-Plat [28] proposed a stochastic model for the spread between the national and the small population, which allows insurers to evaluate mortality rates and assess the basis risk; Cairns and El Boukfaoui [10] developed a framework for measuring the impact of a hedge on regulatory or economic capital taking into account the basis risk.
-See also Coughlan et al. [11], Dahl et al. [7], Li and Hardy [22], Ngai and Sherris [27], Tzeng et al. [30], and Li and Luo [24].
+For instance, De Rosa et al. [8] provided a model for assessing longevity basis risk, exploring its effect on the hedging strategies of pension funds and annuity providers.
+Haberman et al. [16] and Villegas et al. [30] proposed a two-population mortality projection model for assessing demographic basis risk.
+Additionally, Plat [27] proposed a stochastic model for the spread between reference and the smaller population, that allowed insurers to evaluate mortality rates and assess the basis risk; Cairns and El Boukfaoui [10] developed a framework for measuring the impact of a hedge on regulatory or economic capital that considered basis risk (See also Coughlan et al. [11], Dahl et al. [7], Li and Hardy [21], Ngai and Sherris [26], Tzeng et al. [29], and Li and Luo [23]).

-Zhou and Li [36] have already presented the basis risk as a "customized surplus swap" on top of standardized financial instruments.
-However, the management and the pricing of this swap are based on mutualization and reinsurance classical principles without risk premium (diversification argument) and without references to financial valuation.
+Specifically, Zhou and Li [36] presented the basis risk as a "customised surplus swap" in addition to standardised financial instruments.
+However, the management and the pricing of this swap are based on mutualisation and reinsurance's classical principles without a risk premium (diversification argument) or references to financial valuation.

-The main contribution of our paper is to extend this approach by associating the basis risk to the payoff of a longevity-linked OTC security, called S-exchange, and pricing this derivative under Solvency II using the cost of capital approach in a continuous time framework.
-Namely, we liken this basis risk to the S-exchange, whose price corresponds to the hedging cost of this risk.
+The main contribution of our paper is to extend this approach by associating the basis risk with the payoff of a longevity-linked OTC security, called S-exchange.
+We price this derivative under Solvency II using the Cost-of-Capital approach in a continuous time framework.
+Thus, we liken this basis risk to the S-exchange, whose price corresponds to the hedging cost of this risk.